 Changes in My Pumping Routine

 Now that I’m exclusively pumping, there are some major changes that I made to my pumping routine.
 In terms of quantity per pumping sessions, I am able to pump anywhere between one ounce on each side to one and a half ounces on each side.
 And if I get a little bit longer pocket of sleep at night, say the boys stay asleep for four hours instead of their usual two and a half to three, I will be able to pump almost two ounces per side.
-On average, it is about two ounces per side.

 In terms of frequency of pumping, throughout the day, I am pumping about seven to eight times, so I’m getting anywhere from 16 to 20 ounces of breast milk a day.
 This is great because the boys are still feeding in three ounce increments, which means that’s about three bottles a day and they’re up to about six or seven bottles now.
 We are actually getting a lot more breast milk than I thought I was ever going to be able to pump.
 The fact that I can give them three full bottles a day, and sometimes, if I’m lucky, a fourth, has been really, really great for us.